 Hamptons Police officers were called to a Groundhog Day event at a local library last Friday after the animal standing in as a groundhog escaped from its handlers and caused injury and damage.

 Event organizers at the Napeague Branch Library called police at 10:35 a.m., and reported that the “groundhog” involved in their first annual Groundhog Day celebration had gotten loose.
-Police say that they arrived at the library at around 10:45 a.m. to witness a scene of chaos and destruction, and to find that the animal was not yet contained.
+Police say they arrived at the library at around 10:45 a.m. to witness a scene of chaos and destruction, and to find that the animal was not yet contained.

 “One of the problems was that they weren’t using an actual groundhog,” Hamptons Police spokesman Larry Hirsch says.
 “They had costumed a cat.”

-The feline in question was a large tomcat, according to Hirsch, and was apparently none too pleased to be dressed up like a groundhog.
+The feline in question was a large tomcat, according to Hirsch, and it was apparently none too pleased to be dressed up like a groundhog.
 “If you’ve ever tried to dress up your cat, you know they usually don’t take kindly to it,” Hirsch observes.

-As police took control, Hirsch reports, they followed standard protocol in such situations.
+As police took control, Hirsch reports, they followed standard protocol for such situations.
 “We just left him alone, quieted things down, got the kids out of there, and put out a bowl of food.
 In 15 minutes, tops, he was sidling up, rubbing our legs and purring, and then he ate up his food,” Hirsch says.
 “Next, he found a little patch of sunlight near the picture books, curled up in a ball and went to sleep.”